The Story of Civilization: IX. The Age of Voltaire (1965)

-Reviews

-Alfred J. Bingham found the volume to be a "thoroughly enjoyable semi-popular history".

 X. Rousseau and Revolution (1967)

 This volume centers on Jean-Jacques Rousseau and his times.
 It received the Pulitzer Prize for General Nonfiction in 1968.

 Full title: The Story of Civilization ~ 10 ~ Rousseau and Revolution ~ A History of Civilization in France, England, and Germany from 1756, and in the Remainder of Europe from 1715 to 1789.

-Reviews

-Alfred J. Bingham was effusive in his praise.

 XI.
 The Age of Napoleon (1975)

 This volume centers on Napoleon I of France and his times.

-Full title: The Story of Civilization ~ 11 ~ The Age of Napoleon ~ A History of European Civilizatin from 1789 to 1815.
+Full title: The Story of Civilization ~ 11 ~ The Age of Napoleon ~ A History of European Civilization from 1789 to 1815.

-Reviews

-John H. Plumb was scathing.
-Joseph I. Shulim took a similar view.
-Alfred J. Bingham had a mixed yet favorable opinion.
-A review over The Saturday Review was very positive.

 Development history

 Editors on the series included M. Lincoln ("Max") Schuster and Michael Korda.

 Reception

-One volume, Rousseau and Revolution, won the Pulitzer Prize for General Non-Fiction in 1968.
+One volume, Rousseau and Revolution, won the Pulitzer Prize for General Nonfiction in 1968.
 All eleven volumes were Book-of-the-Month Club selections and best-sellers with total sales of more than two million copies in nine languages.

+James H. Breasted's review of the first volume was highly negative.
+W. N. Brown was hardly more impressed.
+Henry James Forman, reviewing for The New York Times, found the first volume to be a masterpiece, as did the New York Herald Tribune.
+Michael Ginsberg was favorably disposed to the second volume, as was Edmund C. Richards.
+Reviews of the second volume from Time and Boston Evening Transcript were very positive.
+J.W.
+Swain noted in reviewing the third volume the book was written for a popular audience rather than scholars, and was successful at that.
+A review of the third volume in Time was positive.
+John Day published a mixed review of the third volume.
+Ralph Bates posted a negative review of the third volume for The New Republic.
+Sidney R. Packard, professor emeritus of history at Smith College, found the fourth volume to be quite good.
+Norman V. Hope had a similar impression.
+L.H.
+Carlson, for the Chicago Tribune, compared it to Jacob Burckhardt's works.
+Wallace K. Ferguson published a review of the fifth volume.
+Geoffrey Bruun published positive reviews of the fifth and sixth volumes for The New York Times.
+Garrett Mattingly, for The Saturday Review, lambasted the sixth volume but went on to say that Durant was widely-read and a capable storyteller.
+D. W. Brogan had a highly favorable impression of the seventh volume.
+A review in Time of the seventh volume was positive.
+J.H.
+Plumb found the eighth volume to be very poor, as did Stanley Mellon.
+Alfred J. Bingham found the ninth volume to be a "thoroughly enjoyable semi-popular history", and was effusive in his praise of the tenth volume.
+John H. Plumb was scathing in reviewing the eleventh volume.
+Joseph I. Shulim took a similar view.
+Alfred J. Bingham had a mixed yet favorable opinion.
+A review in The Saturday Review of the eleventh volume was very positive.